jjmedinaariza/modelling_book/docs/01-intro.md

 ##              ||      ||
 ```

+Remember, you only have to install a package that is not already installed once.
+But if you want to use it in a given session you will have to load it within that session using the `library` function.
+Once you load it within a session the package will remain loaded until you terminate your session (for example, by closing R Studio).

 ##Using objects

 We have seen how the first argument that the "say" function takes is the text that we want to convert into speech for our given animal.
 We could write the text directly into the function, but now we are going to do something different.
 We are going to create an object to store the text.